Culture of Galicia: Literature

 As with many other Romance languages, Galician-Portuguese emerged as a literary language in the Middle Ages, during the 12th-13th century, when a rich lyric tradition developed.
 However, in the face of the hegemony of Castilian Spanish, during the so-called Séculos Escuros ("Dark Centuries"), from 1530 to 1800, it fell from major literary or legal use, revived again during the 19th century Rexurdimento with such writers as Rosalía de Castro, Manuel Murguía, Manuel Leiras Pulpeiro, and Eduardo Pondal.
 In the 20th century, before the Spanish Civil War the Irmandades da Fala ("Brotherhood of the Language") and Grupo Nós included such writers as Vicente Risco, Ramón Cabanillas and Castelao; the Seminario de Estudos Galegos promoted the study of the language.
 Public use of Galician was largely suppressed in Francoist Spain but has been resurgent since the restoration of democracy.
 Contemporary Writers in Galician include Xosé Luís Méndez Ferrín, Manuel Rivas, and Suso de Toro.
+Recently, authors such as María Xosé Queizán, Luísa Villalta, Rexina Vega, Chus Pato, Olga Novo, Estíbaliz Espinosa, Ledicia Costas, Ismael Ramos and Berta Dávila have revolutionized Galician literature with new concepts, forms and perspectives.